JanisGeise/sparseSpatialSampling/README.md

 [Barnard](https://compendium.hpc.tu-dresden.de/jobs_and_resources/barnard/) HPC of TU Dresden is provided.

 ### Performing an SVD
-Once the grid is generated and a field is interpolated, e.g., an SVD from this field can be computed:
+Once the grid is generated and a field is interpolated, an SVD from this field can be computed:

     from sparseSpatialSampling.utils import write_svd_s_cube_to_file